EMazarakis/EMazarakis.github.io/_posts/2025-1-11-Excel-task-tracker.md

 With our free Excel task template, staying on top of your tasks has never been easier—whether you're managing a critical project or tackling a key assignment.
 We've handled the heavy lifting so you can enjoy the satisfaction of checking off completed tasks.

+## Excel Tracker Template
+The template contains 2 sheets:
+1. TaskTracker
+2. Settings

+The **TaskTracker** sheet serves as the GUI of the template.
+The **Settings** sheet contains all relevant lists for the dropdown cells and also holds the dataset for the bar chart.
+The date picker is an add-in from the store, named Mini Calendar and Date Picker.
+Conditional formatting is applied to the Status and Priority values.

+You can donwload the excel template from here:

 ### Fields in the Task Entry Section
 **Auto Highlight**
 1. Status